 There are many different types of therapies for bleeding disorders, and new ones are in development.
 Each person may respond to a treatment in their own way, so it is important to work closely with your hematologist to find a treatment that works for you.

-These products help prevent bleeding or assist in better clotting using other methods in the body besides replacing low factor levels.
+Non-factor replacement therapies: These products help prevent bleeding or assist in better clotting using other methods in the body besides factor replacement therapy.
 Non-factor replacement therapies include: